PicoCreator/Not-DnD-5thSRD/docs/gamemaster_rules/magic_items/cloak_of_protection.md

-Name: Cloak of Protection
+Name: Cloak of Safeguard
 Type: Item

-# Cloak of Protection
+# Cloak of Safeguard
-_A wondrous item of uncommon rarity, requiring attunement_
+_Wondrous item, uncommon (requires attunement)_

-When donned, this cloak bestows its wearer with a +1 bonus to their Armor Class and Saving Throws.
-A boon of protection, it is sure to be of great aid in the most perilous of situations.
+Whilst wearing this cloak, you shall be granted a +1 bonus to your Armour Class and saving throws.